sheikhdiallo/COM304_FOUNDATION_1/workup/session9/docs/routing-algorithms.md

 |interface 1:   |131.175.21.254| 255.255.255.0|   |
 |interface 2:   |131.175.12.253| 255.255.255.0|   |

+In this case, there are three possibl matches but because the subnet mask is longest for 131.175.21.4, it is preferred.

 examples taken from (https://www.lri.fr/~fmartignon/documenti/reseaux/3-RoutingForwarding-Martignon.pdf)

 # Example real routing table

-Real routing tables combine interface data with other metrics.
+Real routing tables combine interface data with other metrics to ontrol the choice of route.

-`route -n` is a common command to show routes in a linux system.
+`route -n` is a common command to show routes in a Linux system.

 ```
 route -n